 What are you trying to prevent or resolve?
 Are you trying to lower the number of support cases coming to the teams?
 Are you trying to provide training to the end users so they can begin using the solution with minimal support?
 How will you measure the success of these tools and resources?

 It is important to ensure that you have an end goal in mind, as the design of the knowledge base will change based on those goals.
-If you are trying to prevent support cases, you may have a top 10 issues list that you would create content on how to resolve, or consider providing quick video training channel.
+If you are trying to prevent support cases, you may have a top 10 issues list that you would create content on how to resolve, or consider providing quick video training platform.
 If your goal to is to increase adoption and usage, you may show sample use cases or examples of how video can be used more effectively.
 For example, you might demonstrate how to provide video feedback, or create a video assignment.

 Keep it user-friendly and intuitive.